Jhonson924/berkeley/DirectBankMarketing/readme.md

 - The classification goal is to predict if the client will subscribe a term deposit (variable y).

 ### 1.2 Business Problem Statement
-- The primary goal of this analysis was to predict whether a client would subscribe to a term deposit after a marketing phone call.
 - This predictive model can significantly enhance marketing efficiency and customer targeting, helping banks minimize costs and maximize campaign success.

 ### 1.2 Business Goal